eoscostarica/guide.eoscostarica.io/docs/devops.md

 ## Key Definitions

-- Continuous Integration (CI): Addresses building software from contributions of individual developers in a controlled, agile way.
+- **Continuous Integration (CI)**: Addresses building software from contributions of individual developers in a controlled, agile way.
 (Checking all code into centralized repo daily)
-- Continuous Deployment (CD): Automated Deployment (or transport) of code to production with no manual steps required.
+- **Continuous Deployment (CD)**: Automated Deployment (or transport) of code to production with no manual steps required.
 This will not be the plan with all applications.
-- Continuous Delivery (CD): Automation that ensures deployment is validated, however manual step still required to deploy to production.
+- **Continuous Delivery (CD)**: Automation that ensures deployment is validated, however manual step still required to deploy to production.
-- Deployment: The deployment (or transport) of code to a higher-level environment, up to & including production.
+- **Deployment**: The deployment (or transport) of code to a higher-level environment, up to & including production.
-- Release: The defined scope and business objective for a set of features to be delivered in a certain timeline.
+- **Release**: The defined scope and business objective for a set of features to be delivered in a certain timeline.

 ## Why do DevOps?